 Poor air quality is a health risk that can lead to respiratory issues.
 Dirty particles can wreak havoc on lung health, especially in people with asthma.
 Ensuring proper air filtration leads to better lung health, relief from allergies, and more.
 Your furnace filter is excellent at picking up large particles, such as animal dander, but falls short in quite a few areas that can affect your lung health.
 If you’re looking to improve lung health further, look into the H13 HEPA filter vs a True HEPA filter or HEPA filter vs air purifier for more information.

 The level of filtration offered by a furnace filter cannot compare to a dedicated purification unit.
 Furnace filters are not supposed to be your primary source of filtration.
 Furnace filters are the first line of defense that needs backup.
+You should also check out how duct cleaning vs an air purifier can be beneficial to the air overall.

 Your furnace filter is made to capture larger particles but will struggle with microscopic particles.
 Almost all different types of air purifiers will clean your air more thoroughly.
 Even investing in portable air purifiers throughout your home will ensure you are removing more airborne particles.
 With your air purifier, the type of filter makes a difference.
 Avoid using a basic air filter and aim for HEPA (high-efficiency particulate air filters) instead.